Simplifying and Understanding State Space Models with Diagonal Linear RNNs: Abstract

 \section{Abstract}

 Sequence models based on linear state spaces (SSMs) have recently emerged as a promising choice of architecture for modeling long range dependencies across various modalities.
 However, they invariably rely on discretization of a continuous state space, which complicates their presentation and understanding.
-In this work, we dispose of the discretization step, and propose a model based on vanilla Diagonal Linear RNNs (\dlr).
-We empirically show that \dlr is as performant as previously-proposed SSMs in the presence of strong supervision, despite being conceptually much simpler.
+In this work, we dispose of the discretization step, and propose a model based on vanilla Diagonal Linear RNNs (\dlr). \comment{ We empirically show that \dlr is as performant as previously-proposed SSMs, despite being conceptually much simpler.
 Moreover, we characterize the expressivity of SSMs (including \dlr) and attention-based models via a suite of $13$ synthetic sequence-to-sequence tasks involving interactions over tens of thousands of tokens, ranging from simple operations, such as shifting an input sequence, to detecting co-dependent visual features over long spatial ranges in flattened images.
 We find that while SSMs report near-perfect performance on tasks that can be modeled via \emph{few} convolutional kernels, they struggle on tasks requiring \emph{many} such kernels and especially when the desired sequence manipulation is \emph{context-dependent}.
 For example, \dlr learns to perfectly shift a $0.5M$-long input by an arbitrary number of positions but fails when the shift size depends on context.
+Despite these limitations, \dlr reaches high performance on two higher-order reasoning tasks \textsc{ListOpsSubTrees} and \textsc{PathfinderSegmentation-256} with input lengths $8K$ and $65K$ respectively, and gives encouraging performance on \textsc{PathfinderSegmentation-512} with input length $262K$ for which attention is not a viable choice. } We empirically show that, despite being conceptually much simpler, \dlr is as performant as previously-proposed SSMs on a variety of tasks and benchmarks including Long Range Arena and raw speech classification.
+Moreover, we characterize the expressivity of SSMs (including \dlr) and attention-based models via a suite of $13$ synthetic sequence-to-sequence tasks involving interactions over tens of thousands of tokens, ranging from simple operations, such as shifting an input sequence, to detecting co-dependent visual features over long spatial ranges in flattened images.
+We find that while SSMs report near-perfect performance on tasks that can be modeled via \emph{few} convolutional kernels, they struggle on tasks requiring \emph{many} such kernels and especially when the desired sequence manipulation is \emph{context-dependent}.
 Despite these limitations, \dlr reaches high performance on two higher-order reasoning tasks \textsc{ListOpsSubTrees} and \textsc{PathfinderSegmentation-256} with input lengths $8K$ and $65K$ respectively, and gives encouraging performance on \textsc{PathfinderSegmentation-512} with input length $262K$ for which attention is not a viable choice.